Is it Legal For Me to Be Removed From My Job For Medical Reasons?

 No post on this website is legal advice, is meant to be legal advice, and certainly does not serve as a substitute for legal advice.
 Information is power, and we are providing this information to give you, the federal employee, with some power.
 This information is not widely or easily accessible to federal employees.

 It is best to consult with a lawyer familiar with Merit Systems Protection Board (MSPB) appeals to discuss the facts and law of your particular case.
-If you have questions about an adverse action, an MSPB Appeal, or the MSPB in general, please contact an MSPB attorney at the Law Office of Eric L. Pines, PLLC, to schedule a telephone consultation.
+If you have questions about an adverse action, an MSPB Appeal, or the MSPB in general, please contact an MSPB attorney at Pines Federal to schedule a consultation today.